hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 The latest versions of RetroPie have a built-in Wi-Fi configurator.

-* Go
+* In EmulationStation, go to `RetroPie Settings > Wi-Fi`.
+* Choose `Connect to Wi-Fi network`.
+* Select the network you want to connect to and enter the password.

 If this method doesn't work, here's a manual method that should work.

 * Boot the Raspberry Pi with the Wi-Fi adapter plugged in (or not, if you are a proud owner of a Raspberry Pi 3!).
-* Quit Emulaton Station.
+* Quit EmulationStation.
 It will take you to the command line.
 * Type:

 ```